jwang-c/Postprocessing-using-LCuts/README.md

 [2] Zhang M, Zhang J, Wang Y, Wang J, Achimovich AM, Acton ST, Gahlmann A. Non-Invasive Single-Cell Morphometry and Tracking in Living Bacterial Biofilms.
 Submitting soon.

 ## Code description
-There are four major steps included in the showcase code.
+There are four major steps included in the main function.
 - Data filtering for selecting the region of interest.
 - Point cloud data generation by constrained medial axis extraction.
 - Linear clustering using LCuts.